The Doctoral Study Programme Microbiology

 |Second Faculty of Medicine

 |Department of Medical Microbiology, V úvalu 84/1, Praha 5 - Motol,

 Prior to submitting the formal application for the study, the applicants are strongly recommended to contact some potential supervisor from one of our faculties or other co-operating institutions (see above) and to come to a preliminary agreement regarding the possibility of work on some doctoral project in the respective laboratory.
-In such case it is also strongly recommended to submit as a supplement to the application form (and other necessary requirements) a short but cogent annotation of the proposed doctoral research project (including its preliminary title, name/surname of the supervisor and his/her place of work).
+It is also required to submit as a supplement to the application form (and other necessary requirements) a short but sufficiently cogent annotation of the proposed doctoral research project (including its preliminary title, name/surname of the supervisor and his/her place of work, a description of the project topic and its potential contributions to the respective scientific field).
 A potential supervisor is then more than welcome (even required by our Faculties of Medicine) to be present at the official admission interview.

 The official admission interview takes place once a year.
 The deadline for applications is usually at the end of April and the admission interviews then take place usually at the end of June.
 The details of the admission procedure can slightly change between years; the current admission conditions and other information on the admission procedure can be always found at the web pages of the Charles University and the respective faculties (the Faculty of Science, the First or Second Faculties of Medicine).

 Applicants for the doctoral study at the Faculty of Science can also apply for the STARS programme scholarship which is aimed to attract the excellent students.
 STARS students get an additional financial supplement to their regular doctoral bursary each month.